Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Experimental Details

 \paragraph{Prompts} For both tasks, we use a unified prompting strategy (Appendix~\ref{appendix:prompt_templates}) with a system message that (i) assigns the model the role of an expert evaluator and (ii) enumerates the relevant criteria, including their names, short descriptions, allowed integer score ranges, and the verbal descriptions associated with each score level (Tables~\ref{tab:expose_rubric} and~\ref{tab:review_rubric}).
-The model is required to return a single JSON object with fields \texttt{criterion\_name}, \texttt{assigned\_score}, and a short \texttt{justification}.
+The model is required to return a JSON list with one object per criterion, where each object contains the fields \texttt{criterion\_name}, \texttt{assigned\_score}, and \texttt{justification}.
 The additional justifications are requested to explain the decision-making process, as it is crucial in an environment where people are affected by the LLM outcome~\cite{Kolov2026}.

 \paragraph{Criteria excluded from the LLM experiments} The exposé and review rubrics contain structural or format-related checks (e.g., LaTeX template usage, page limits) and content-related criteria.
 We exclude the first one, as the LLM cannot successfully assess it because the generated PDF is needed for correct evaluation.
 We also exclude additional points that can be given by the human evaluator, as these occur only in isolated cases and are intended for exceptional circumstances.
 The following \expose{} criteria are excluded: Metadata available; Template used; Number of pages; Additional points; Negative points.
 The following review criteria are excluded: Additional points; Negative points.